casper-network/docs/source/docs/casper/workflow/staking.md

 ### 3.3 Importing an Existing Account {#33-importing-an-existing-account}

 If you already have your secret keys and would like to set up and use your wallet with your existing accounts, you can do so with the following steps.
-These steps also apply for users migrating from the outdated Clarity tool to [cspr.live](https://cspr.live/).
+These steps also apply for users migrating from the outdated Clarity tool to [cspr.live](https://cspr.live/) or any similar block explorer for the Casper Network.

 1. Import your existing account by clicking the **IMPORT ACCOUNT** button.
 2. Then, click on the **UPLOAD** button and select your secret key file (the file with the secret_key.pem extension).